BK17 Brooklyn Baker Finds Healing Powers of Sourdough Baking

 When I was having major stomach issues and often sick in a way that completely interfered with my work and personal life, I had no choice but to slow down and begin with elimination diets.
 I found that grains of all kinds, but especially whole grains and nuts, gave me the most problems.
 The lactic acid fermentation process of sourdough has completely mediated the negative effects of phytates present in these foods for me.
 Using sourdough is now allowing enjoyment of what some would consider a very grain-based diet.
 I’ve also found that my tolerance is greater for other foods that I once had issues with (mostly dairy but I still avoid soy).
 Do I eat lots of fermented foods?
 Hmmm….does alcohol count?!
 I believe keeping a healthy gut flora is a major part of balancing your immune system and keeping your body healthy in general.

-I would love to hear more about this cookbook you are writing?
-What is the focus?
-Specifically on sourdough bread or other stuff?
-Is there a title or release date yet?
+I would love to hear more about this sourdough cookbook you are writing?

 The cookbook is 101 recipes that include sourdough either as a leavening agent (as in breads) or a flavor enhancer (as in sourdough cheddar crust for apple hand-pies).
 My journey with sourdough began by using it mostly as a digestive aid and a way to make the nutrients in grain more available to my body.
 This book chronicles the recipes I’ve developed in rythm with the seasons to feed my body and nourish my soul.
 There are a few additional recipes to augment the sourdough and round-out the meals.
 (The book is due out Autumn of 2015)